charliemacquarie/sevenandahalf-web/README.md

 application = sevenandahalf.create_app()
 ```

+One problem you are likely to encounter is that the wsgi script may not be using the correct version of python (you made a virtual environment, which contains the python you need to use -- this script won't be running in that environment).
+You can edit the script above to, using the sys and os libraries, check which python it's using, and change it to the virtual environment python if it's not using that one.
+Again, how you choose do do this may vary, but you are frequently wanting to check the sys.executable() or sys.prefix() and generate a new path for the system to use for python (which points to the virtual environment python)

 ## Setup sevenandahalf!
 Tell the system what/where the flask app is to use the setup processes.
 > bash: